Robing00/PID-via-LFI/README.md

 # PID-Scanner-via-LFI
 ## Vulnerability
-This little script is pretty simple and easy to recreate but it's useful if you have a LFI vulnerability.
-You can use this script to scan PIDs and maybe find a vulnerable process to exploit further.
+This script, though simple and easy to replicate, is highly effective for exploiting Local File Inclusion (LFI) vulnerabilities.
+It allows for scanning Process IDs (PIDs) to identify potentially vulnerable processes for further exploitation.

 ## How does it work:
-The script is brute-forcing GET-Requests, trying a defined range of numbers inside the proc directory and filter the result based on the length of the response.
+The script employs a brute-force approach with GET requests, attempting a predefined range of numbers within the 'proc' directory.
+It then filters the results based on the response length.

 *Read more about Linux processes [here](https://man7.org/linux/man-pages/man5/proc.5.html)*